-Noise and vibration disturbances are particularly likely during construction related to the transportation of construction materials and operation of quarry machinery (crashers and excavators).
+Noise and vibration disturbances are particularly likely during construction related to the transportation of construction materials and the operation of quarry machinery (crashers and excavators).
 These impacts will be short-term and affect different people at different times.

-Noise and vibration are likely to be ongoing issues throughout the construction stage and to a lesser degree the operational phase.
-As the airport represents existing infrastructure any noise or vibration impacts are likely already being experienced by the local community, although they may be slightly increased due to the decreased downtime of the runway.
-Effective communication of working hours will go towards alleviating any impacts during the construction phase.
+Noise and vibration are likely to be ongoing issues throughout the construction stage and, to a lesser degree, the operational phase.
+As the airport represents existing infrastructure, any noise or vibration impacts are likely already experienced by the local community, although they may be slightly increased due to the decreased downtime of the runway.
+Effective communication regarding working hours will alleviate any impact during the construction phase.